Academic Policy 1405.18

 Twelve-month appointed graduate students must have GSIE approval to increase summer teaching in their existing load.
 A 50%-appointed graduate student should receive an appointment percentage increase to 75% with the addition of one course.
 If needed, the salary amount should be adjusted.
 The summer teaching load portion of their salary should be distributed to the appropriate summer cost center number.
 Instances of graduate student appointment increases and salary distribution must be pre-approved, workload-documented exceptions.

-No payments may be made from summer teaching funds for research or general administrative duties or the directing of individual studies, practicums, theses or dissertations.
+No payments may be made from summer teaching funds for research or general administrative duties or the directing of individual studies, low-enrollment practicums, theses or dissertations.
+In addition, payment for internships must be pre-approved.
+There should be no compensation for courses that do not pay during the academic year.

 Each March, an updated workload spreadsheet will be distributed to college budget officers and/or HR or related staff.
 The first tab will contain updated directions to the college for the current summer’s entries.
-A second tab will cite any necessary policy specifications and standard procedural considerations for all colleges.
+A second tab will cite any necessary procedural updates for all colleges.

 The comments field in the workload should be used to provide justification for exceptions, information on special approvals, course cross-listing connections, and special pay notes, such as “hourly,” “extra comp,” “salary distribution,” etc.